5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/Changing_Hibernation_Modes/README.md

     ```
 3. Reboot the system, login and just leave the system at idle until it enters sleep.
 If your system is a laptop, supports autopoweroff and is connected to AC, it should enter autopoweroff after 5 minutes – indicated by the sleep indicator (pulsing light) should stop.

 4. To resume from autopoweroff, press the power button.
-The system should resume to the login screen but it will take longer since it restors from the hibernation image from disk.
+The system should resume to the login screen but it will take longer since it restores from the hibernation image from disk.
 It will feel similar to booting the system – just without a bootmenu.

 5. Once hibernation is working as expected, change the timer values above to more reasonable values that make sense for your system/working habits.

 ## More `pmset` parameters

-Listed below are power managements settings you can configure in Terminal via **`pmset`**
+Listed below are power managements settings you can configure in Terminal via **`pmset`**.

  Setting       | Description | Value |
 ---------------|-------------|:-------:|